This blog will throw some light on:

 - Scrum master creates the product backlog with help from a business analyst depending upon the project requirements.

 - The scrum master also helps product owners prioritize product backlog based on product features or product release date.
-They are responsible for prioritizing product backlog items according to product development life cycle and business value, which helps estimate work packages done by scrum teams.
-Their primary job scope involves breaking down product backlog into manageable sprints, performing risk analysis, defining acceptance criteria, etc.
+They are responsible for prioritizing product backlog items according to product development life cycle and business value.
+That helps estimate work packages done by scrum teams.
+Their primary job scope involves breaking down product backlog into manageable sprints, performing risk analysis, defining acceptance criteria, and so on.

 - A scrum master maintains proper transparency among all cross-functional roles like product owner, scrum teams & stakeholders since transparency ensures better coordination.